Contrarian investing means to invest against the crowd, and to be skeptical of general market sentiment.

 Fortunately though, using this strategy successfully is more about discipline than it is about raw intelligence.

-This article gives an overview of how to effectively invest with a contrarian style and concludes with specific investing tactics to increase your returns and reduce your risk.
+- An overview of how to effectively invest with a contrarian style

 How the Crowd Invests